11 Best Things to Do in the Leura Area

 There is another walking trail nearby, to Butterbox Point, which is also highly recommended as it offers stunning views of the Grose Valley and the surrounding cliff walls.

-If you don’t go to the Blue Mountains very often, it’s worth staying one or two nights to make the most of your visit.
+If you don’t visit the Blue Mountains often, it’s worth staying one or two nights to make the most of your visit.

 While there are plenty of accommodation options in nearby Katoomba, Leura is also a good location for an overnight stay, close to many tourist highlights and excellent facilities in the Leura Mall area.